 Did you find any road closures that will narrow down geographic regions?
 If the road to get you there is impassable, you can kiss that snowshoe goodbye.

 - Seasonal goals, wishes?

 Lastly, narrow snowshoes based on seasonal features.
 If the weather says heavy snow, you can be sure there won’t be significant views, so stick to hikes where incredible forests are the feature, like Lanham Lake or Commonwealth Basin.
 First bluebird day in a month?
 Head out on that snowshoe that promises views for days, like Artist Point or Mazama Ridge.

 7. Pick your snowshoe!

 With all of the information gathered from steps 1-6, you can pick your snowshoe route!
 Make sure to have a few in your back pocket in case something changes last minute.

 8. Figure out your permit

-There are a bunch of different wilderness types in Washington including National Parks (we have 3!), state parks, national forest land, tribal lands and more.
+There are many different wilderness types in Washington including national parks (we have 3!), state parks, national forest land, tribal lands and more.
 In the winter, there are even more passes and permit types, including sno-parks and winter-specific fees.
 It can be hard to keep it all straight, but using the wrong permit can lead to a ticket at the trailhead.